correctomatic/correctomatic-in-a-box/README.md

 ## TO-DO

 registry service:
-  - nginx: proxypass to container
-  - Configure let's encrypt
   - Create users for the registry service
+  - Bind htpasswd file
+  - Bind mount volume for storing the data
+  - Check the blob error

 ## Run playbook